 Fax: +44 (0) 114 222 5151

 Wyn has always had a great passion for teaching and thoroughly enjoys working with students in and beyond the classroom.
 He has taught at all levels of undergraduate, and Masters programmes as well as supervised PhD students.
 For many years he taught a core introductory Microeconomics module but has also taught quantitative methods, applied economics modules, agricultural policy and finally commodity markets at Masters level.
 He has been very pleased to be nominated for and win several teaching awards during his career.
-His teaching at Sheffield focuses on a third year optional module Modern Finance and also on Achieve More Level 1.
+His teaching at Sheffield focuses on a third year optional module Modern Finance.

 Wyn’s main interests lie in the economics of food with a number of different emphases.
 Price transmission along imperfectly competitive supply chains showing the impact of scale economies and health scares in affecting pricing behaviour.
 Explaining food price inflation in the UK and EU along with transparency of pricing in food chains has been supported by funding from DEFRA and more recently the EU via the TRANSFOP programme.

 He is keen to supervise PhD students in the area of food price dynamics or commodity market behaviour.

 Davidson J, Halunga A, Lloyd T, McCorriston S & Morgan W (2016) World Commodity Prices and Domestic Retail Food Price Inflation: Some Insights from the UK.
 Journal of Agricultural Economics, 67(3), 566-583.